ReneTode/Alexa-Appdaemon-App/alexa skill tutorial.md

 Do this if i say warm and that when i say cold.
 In the apps you can just use the slots you defined in the skill by using slots["slotname"].
 The device you are talking to is saved in the variable called "device"

+## Important notes!

+Dont forget to remove the YAML files that are not in your language!
+Dont forget that some YAML files need to be modified to your needs!
+Dont forget that when you create a new intent the name must be the same on amazon, as module name, as appname and as class!!
+Dont forget an intent ends always with "return text" and the text variable needs to be set in the code before that!